apache/submarine/docs/InstallationGuide.md

 ### Tensorflow Image

 There is no need to install CUDNN and CUDA on the servers, because CUDNN and CUDA can be added in the docker images.

-We can get or build basic docker images by referring to [Write Dockerfile](WriteDockerfileTF.html).
+We can get basic docker images by referring to [Write Dockerfile](WriteDockerfileTF.md).

 ### Test tensorflow in a docker container

 After docker image is built, we can check
-Tensorflow environments before submitting a Submarine job.
+Tensorflow environments before submitting a yarn job.

 ```shell
 $ docker run -it ${docker_image_name} /bin/bash